Connect to the index

 index.describe_index_stats()

-Fetching vectors
+Fetching records

 The Fetch

-Fetch items by their ids:
+Fetch records by their ids:

 index.fetch(["id-1", "id-2"])